HenrikVarmer/HenrikVarmer.github.io/_posts/2023-08-31-Making_The_Move.md

 ### The promise (and fear) of the cloud for data science teams
 The cloud promises infinite compute and scalable infrastructure on-demand.
 This is highly attractive to someone stuck with an on-premises data platform, where (for some) the experience is the opposite.
 It is not all roses though; the cloud can be quite a costly acquaintance, as recently outlined by DHH in this blog post: https://world.hey.com/dhh/why-we-re-leaving-the-cloud-654b47e0

 I’d argue that – especially for smaller data science teams – the cloud makes perfect sense.
 We’ve seen our costs decrease 50 % after completing our migration to our cloud data platform.
-I believe a cost-centric mindset is super important and actively thinking about spend, - and designing a cost-effective architecture from the get-go, is the key to how we’ve been able to keep costs down.
+A cost-centric mindset is super important and actively thinking about spend, - and designing a cost-effective architecture from the get-go, is the key to how we’ve been able to keep costs down.

 Beware of cost benchmarks and rosy sales pitches.
 Early in our adoption phase, I was shown a graph, illustrating how some vendors were 3-4 times more expensive than others per hour of unit of compute.
-It seems innocent enough, objective even.
-It’s just a graph comparing costs of various warehouses per hour.

 However, to make an adequate calculation of how this will impact a final budget for running a particular workload, you need to consider billing structure compared to expected workload and runtime.
 As a small data science team in a small-ish company, it simply did not make sense subscribing to a platform that uses per-hour billing and will charge you a full hour for compute workloads that run for 30 minutes.

 #### What we also wanted from our platform, besides keeping costs down: